coffe3/coffe3/README.md

 - 👋 Hi, I’m @coffe3
 - 👀 I’m interested in web3, crypto etc.
-- 🌱 I’m currently learning blockchain technology and stuff :)
+- 🌱 I’m currently The Odin Project :)
 - 📫 How to reach me, mail to govingtpofficial@gmail.com